Cheryl277/Project-2--Flight_Cancellations_Delays-/README.md

 ### Project Description/Outline:
 Our project's goal is to clean the massive datas to deliver a direct database on the delays/cancellation of the flights.
 We will focus on cleaning the datas, and bringing the datas together to make a clear database.
 Our objective is to summarize the percentage of delays/cancellation per airport in order to find the most active reason of occurance for cancellation/dalays.

-### Datas we used:
+### Datas used:
 https://www.kaggle.com/datasets/usdot/flight-delays?resource=download

 ### Cleanup:
 Our team initially had difficulties loading the datas to MongoDB, Postgres due the large size of the datas.
 We found using pandas the easiest way to load/clean our datas.
 First, the datas were imported as csv files to be observed.
 Then, datas were carefully cleaned by moving the unwanted columns in the dataframe.
 By selecting/erasing the useless datas, we can target the type of information we want.
 We categorized all flights over 30 minutes late from departuring as a delay.

-### Dataframe:
+### Summary:
+In total, we have 2 jupyter notebook.
+One of the notebook used pandas for cleanup, while the other one uses mongo